As an Amazon Associate, I earn from qualifying purchases. We may also earn money from the companies mentioned in this post.

 - 1 sweet potato, chopped into 2 inch cubes (traditionally, you'd use white potatoes but these are better for you)

-- 2 chicken thighs, skin and fat removed
+- 2 Boneless Skinless Chicken Thighs skin and fat removed

 - 1.5 teaspoons Blue Mountain Jamaican curry powder

 - 1 teaspoon White Vinegar

 - 1 teaspoon Louisiana Hot Sauce (optional)

 Salt and pepper the thighs and let them rest.